Effectively Immediately we are not accepting

 To begin the program’s process defined below, the service member or veteran diagnosed with PTSD needs to submit the prepared and signed “WA Interest Submission” and the “WA Eligibility Requirements & Disclaimers” document and fax to the National Program Director as provided below

-Submitter needs to the read and be familiar with the “Warriors’ Angels Program Standards” documents and “WA Program Process” document prior to submitting the “WA Interest Submission” and “WA Eligibility Requirements & Disclaimers” documents to Guardian Angels for Soldier’s Pet.
+Submitter needs to read and be familiar with the “Warriors’ Angels Program Standards” documents and “WA Program Process” document prior to submitting the “WA Interest Submission” and “WA Eligibility Requirements & Disclaimers” documents to Guardian Angels for Soldier’s Pet.

 Warriors’ Angels Standards